 Currently, there are anywhere between 15-20K scooters offered by 8 major e-scooter companies in and around Greater Atlanta.
 Especially in areas near universities and up-and-coming neighborhoods, scooters are being considered as a convenient and environmentally-friendly mode of transport by the younger population.
 They are ideal for getting around locally running to the store, riding through a park or taking to school.
 When getting into fast or heavy traffic situations the chances of an accident happening increase significantly.

-The Basics of Scooter Riding and Safety
+The Basics of Scooter Safety and Riding

 An electric scooter (also known as a Dockless Mobility Device) is a wheeled vehicle with a step-through frame designed to carry a single person.
 The rider needs to stand on the step-frame for the duration of the ride.
 These work solely on electric batteries and are thus very economical.
 E-scooters are different from motorized scooters that have no seats, as well from mobility scooters that have three or four wheels.